 The County has not established a formal funding policy.
 Therefore, for purposes of measuring the net OPEB liability, OPEB related deferred outflows and inflows of resources, and OPEB expense, benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Contributions are not required but are measured as payments by the County for benefits due and payable that are not reimbursed by plan assets.
-Information regarding the County's net OPEB liability is obtained from a report prepared by a consulting actuary, Gabriel Roeder Smith & Company, in compliance with GASB Statement No. 75.
+Information regarding the County's net OPEB liability is obtained from a report prepared by a consulting actuary.